 This giant network has the power to connect and improve infrastructure, improve the quality of life for citizens, and promote sustainable development.

-In this article, we will discuss the contribution of IoT for smart cities.
+In this article, we will discuss the contribution of IoT in smart city.

 IoT: Current and Future Landscape